Vexor1337/repo-viewer/README.md

 ### Description
 This project is an API designed to allow consumers to list all GitHub repositories for a given username that are not forks.
 The API returns repository names, owner login, and for each branch, its name, and the last commit SHA.
 In the case of a non-existing GitHub user, the API provides a 404 response with a detailed message.
+This project is built using the Hexagonal Architecture, also known as Ports and Adapters.
+This architectural style emphasizes the separation of concerns by dividing the application into distinct layers with clear responsibilities.
 # Getting Started
 ### Dependencies
 This project is built with the following key dependencies: